elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_07.md

 For some of these categories the information is factual and it is obvious what to include (e.g. contact details, licence, date of last revision) but for other categories (e.g. learning outcomes, additional information) the content is more abstract and requires a little more thought.

 For these more abstract categories, the quality, or richness, of the information provided is important for enabling reuse.
-For example, in our cake analogy, if your recipe only included the title “Best cake ever” and a list of ingredients “flour, eggs and milk” and instructions to “combine and bake” it would be difficult for someone to use the recipe to bake a cake.
+For example, in our cake analogy, if your recipe only included the title “Best cake ever” and a list of ingredients “flour, eggs and milk” and instructions to “combine and bake” it would be difficult for someone to use the recipe to bake the same cake.
 Indeed they could end up with biscuits instead of a cake!
 At the same time there is a balance to be struck between providing enough information to be useful and too much overwhelming detail.

 Let’s look at ‘learning outcomes’ and ‘additional information’ in more detail.